2007-2014 Chevrolet Tahoe/Suburban, and GMC Yukon/Yukon XL

 The Tahoe and Yukon are (slightly) smaller than the Suburban and the aptly named Yukon XL.
 Stereo-wise, there's almost no difference between them, so we've lumped them all together in one super-sized article.
 The factory stereos were adequate, but there's plenty of room for improvement.
 Thankfully, these trucks are generally easy to work on, and there's a lot of aftermarket gear available.

 The Tahoe/Yukon/Suburban's rather basic base radio (Crutchfield Research Photo)

 Factory stereo system

-The Tahoe and Yukon could be ordered with several different stereo systems, including a 6 CD in-dash Bose® system and options to add navigation, rear seat audio, DVD systems, or satellite radio.
+These trucks could be ordered with several different stereo systems, including a 6 CD in-dash Bose® system and options to add navigation, rear seat audio, DVD systems, or satellite radio.
 It’s possible to add to or completely replace any of these stereo systems fairly easily, though getting to the amplifier and 6-1/2" subwoofer of the Bose system requires some extensive teardown of the interior.

 Some integration adapters we sell let you keep factory features you may have in these vehicles, like the rear seat entertainment system, backup camera, or Bluetooth® hands-free calling.
 It's also possible to replace (and improve) every one of them with the majority of receivers and other gear we sell.

 The optional big-screen nav radio (Crutchfield Research Photo)